 The Chaplaincy Centre is located in Hut E15a at the foot of Basser Steps.
-For spiritual counselling phone Anglican - 2684; Catholic - 2379; Greek Orthodox - 2683; Lutheran - 2683; Uniting Church - 2685.

-The Students' Union is located on the second floor of Stage III of the University Union, where the SU President, Secretary-Treasurer, Education Vice-President, Welfare-Research Officer, Director of Overseas Students and a fulltime solicitor employed by the Students' Union are available to discuss any problems you might have.
+The Students' Union is located on the second floor of Stage III of the University Union, where the SU President, Secretary-Treasurer, Education Vice-President, Women's Officer, Director of Overseas Students and a full-time solicitor employed by the Students' Union are available to discuss any problems you might have.